martinthomson/i-d-template/doc/REPO.md

 drafts to datatracker, and periodically save an archive of issues and pull requests.

-Or, you can disable GitHub Actions and use Circle CI, as described in the next section.
+Or, you can disable GitHub Actions by deleting files under `.github/workflows` and use Circle CI, as described in the next section.

 # Automatic Update for Editor's Copy with Circle CI

-Manual maintenance of `gh-pages` means that it will always be out of date.
-You can use an integrated continuous integration system to maintain a copy.

 This requires that you sign in with [Circle](https://circleci.com/).